Types of pollen

 Chestnuts are not wind-pollinated, however, sometimes they are found in air samples in high enough numbers that they may cause allergic reactions.
 The pollination season is June and July depending on weather and environmental conditions.
 They are found in southern Ontario and southern Quebec.

-Dock weed & Sheep sorrel weed (Rumex sp.)
+Dock weed and Sheep sorrel weed (Rumex sp.)

 Dock weed and Sheep sorrel weed, aka docks and sorrels are a genus of about 200 species of annual, biennial, and perennial herbs in the buckwheat family Polygonaceae.
 They are erect plants, usually with long taproots.
 The fleshy to leathery leaves form a basal rosette at the root.